caoyongfeng0214/nplmime/README.md

-# nplmime
+# npl-mime
-minitypes for NPL
+mine-types for NPL